 The cardinal symptoms of respiratory disease are dyspnea and cough (Chaps.
 33 and 34).
 Dyspnea has many causes, some of which are not predominantly due to lung pathology.
 The words a patient uses to describe shortness of breath can suggest certain etiologies for dyspnea.
 Patients with obstructive lung disease often complain of “chest tightness” or “inability to get a deep breath,” whereas patients with congestive heart failure more commonly report “air hunger” or a sense of suffocation.

 The tempo of onset and the duration of a patient’s dyspnea are likewise helpful in determining the etiology.
 Acute shortness of breath is usually associated with sudden physiological changes, such as laryngeal edema, bronchospasm, myocardial infarction, pulmonary embolism, or pneumothorax.
 Patients with COPD and idiopathic pulmonary fibrosis (IPF) experience a gradual progression of dyspnea on exertion, punctuated by acute exacerbations of shortness of breath.
-In contrast, most asthmatics ...
+In contrast, most asthmatics do not ...